Qumulo/docs/_includes/content-reuse/admin-guides/nfs/nfsv4.1-acls.md

 In most Linux distributions, the `nfs-acl-tools` package contains the NFSv4.1 commands that let you manage ACLs for files.

 ### Showing the ACL of a File
-To show the ACL of a file, run the {% include qq.html command="nfs4_getfacl" %} command.
+To show the ACL of a file, run the `nfs4_getfacl` command.
 In the following example, we create the file `my-file` and then show the ACL for it.

 ```bash
 $ touch /mnt/qumulo/my-file